-Rashad Watson enters his first season as the head coach of the sprint football team at Franklin Pierce University in 2017.
-He will fill the role on an interim basis for his first year with the program.
+Rashad Watson wrapped up his first season as the head coach of the sprint football team at Franklin Pierce University in 2017.

 Franklin Pierce marks the first head coaching stop for Watson (hiring release).
 He comes to Rindge via Missouri Southern State University, where he spent the previous five seasons.
 While with the Lions, Watson spent time as the recruiting coordinator (2012-13), the defensive coordinator and linebackers coach (2013-14), and as the special teams coordinator and secondary coach (2012 and again from 2015-17).
 While in Joplin, Watson coached nine all-conference selections and also contributed to the campus community away from the field, as he served on MSSU's Athletics Gender Equity and Minority Committee.